Tweak and Tinker

 Easy Breastmilk Lotion Recipe

 Homemade breastmilk lotion is a great way to use up extra milk.
-While easy to make it greatly benefits sensitive skin and can help with minor skin irritations.
+It will leave baby's skin soft and noruished.

 Prep Time 5 minutes